dorjeduck/pure-jax-mnist/README.md

 - [Optax](https://github.com/google-deepmind/optax): A powerful and flexible library for optimization in JAX, providing a suite of optimizers that work seamlessly with JAX to help you efficiently train your models.

 - [Equinox](https://github.com/patrick-kidger/equinox): A great choice for building neural networks in JAX, with `PyTrees` at the center of its design.

-An implementation of a Convolutional Neural Network on MNIST using Equinox can be found here: [Equinox MNIST example](https://docs.kidger.site/equinox/examples/mnist/).
+An implementation of a Convolutional Neural Network on MNIST using Optax and Equinox can be found here: [Equinox MNIST example](https://docs.kidger.site/equinox/examples/mnist/).

 ## License